 Spiders are amazing.
-These resilient predators can be found in every country and every continent in the world, except Antarctica.
+These resilient predators can be found in every country and every continent in the world except Antarctica.
 Commonly confused as insects, spiders are actually in the arachnid family.
-The differentiating feature being that they have eight legs instead of six.
+The differentiating feature is that they have eight legs instead of six.
 Of all arachnids--which include scorpions and ticks--spiders make up the largest part and share an ability to spin thread from their abdomens and inject venom into their prey.
 Here are some interesting facts you may not know about spiders.

 There are over 40,000 species of spiders in the world, and all of them have venom--if only a little.
-Some have mouth parts that are able to pierce human skin and some do not, but all spiders are equipped to bite their prey.
+Some have mouth parts that are able to pierce human skin, and some do not, but all spiders are equipped to bite their prey.

-Spiders are not interested in human blood, therefore they have no interest in biting you.
-If you find a spider on your skin don't squish it.
+Spiders are not interested in human blood.
+Therefore, they have no interest in biting you.
+If you find a spider on your skin, don't squish it.
 This will frighten the spider and cause it to bite you.
 Removing spiders is best done with a flick.

 Some female spiders eat their mate.
 This can happen even during mating.
 This strange behavior is what gave the black widow spider its name, even though there are three species of North American black widow that do not generally kill their partner.
-These male spiders can be found living on the web of the female for a while.
+These male spiders can be found living on the web of females for a while.

 Spiders can be found everywhere.
-Floating on a silk balloon at 12,000 feet, living under water their entire lives, or skating across the water like a water bug.
-And, this remarkable creature comes in many shapes and sizes.
+Floating on a silk balloon at 12,000 feet, living underwater their entire lives, or skating across the water like a water bug.
+And this remarkable creature comes in many shapes and sizes.

 Many spiders are smart and can learn the behavior patterns of other spiders in order to capture them.
 Studies have also shown that they are able to solve simple 3-D puzzles.

 Spiders are amazing.
 But you don't need them in your Louisville home.
-For Louisville spider control call Action Pest Control, and protect your family from spiders.
+For Louisville spider control, call Action Pest Control, and protect your family from spiders.

 What Action Pest Control Customers Are Saying